github/backup-utils/docs/scheduling-backups.md

 ## Example scheduling usage

-The following examples assume the backup utilities are installed under `/opt/backup-utils`.
+The following examples assume the Backup Utilities are installed under `/opt/backup-utils`.
 The crontab entry should be made under the same user that manual backup/recovery commands will be issued under and must have write access to the configured `GHE_DATA_DIR` directory.